 - It’s gluten-free (just make sure the north and cornstarch are both GF).

-- You can tweak the spiciness or substitute your veggies of choice to make it your own.
+- You can easily tweak the spiciness or substitute your veggies of choice to make it your own recipe.

-Carrots: I use carrots, mushrooms, green bell pepper, and onion because that’s what is in the original dish from my favorite Chinese restaurant, but you can mix things up and change the vegetables if you fancy.
-Just make sure the tofu is still the star of the show so try to keep to similar amounts of veggies.
+Vegetables: I use carrots, mushrooms, green bell pepper, and onion because that’s what is in the original dish from my favorite Chinese restaurant.
+You can mix things up and change the vegetables if you prefer.
+Just make sure the tofu is still the star of the show.

-Mushrooms: I use shiitake mushrooms as they really add a ton of flavor.
+Mushrooms: I use shiitake mushrooms as they add a ton of flavor.
 You can use fresh ones, or rehydrate some dried ones and use them instead.
-If you don’t have any shiitake mushrooms you can substitute with portobello, but I don’t really recommend using other mushrooms as they’re not as flavorful.
+If you don’t have any shiitake mushrooms you can substitute with portobello, but it won’t be as flavorful.

-Sesame oil: I use just a touch of toasted sesame oil to add extra flavor and luscious mouth-feel, but if you don’t like it you can omit it.
+Sesame oil: I use just a touch of toasted sesame oil to add extra flavor and a luscious mouth-feel.
+If you don’t like it you can omit it.

-Chilli garlic sauce: Do NOT omit or substitute this, it’s essential and really adds a lot to the sauce.
-If you have never had chilli garlic sauce then you’re in for a treat.
-It doesn’t taste just like chilli and garlic, it tastes quite like a good salty spicy Indian-style pickle.
-I use Lee Kum Kee chilli garlic sauce and that’s the one that I recommend (I also use it to make chili garlic tofu).
+Chili garlic sauce: Do NOT omit or substitute this, it’s essential and adds a lot to the sauce.
+If you have never had chili garlic sauce then you’re in for a treat.
+It doesn’t taste just like chili and garlic, it tastes quite like a good salty spicy Indian-style pickle.
+I use Lee Kum Kee chili garlic sauce and that’s the one that I recommend (I also use it to make chili garlic tofu).

 Rice vinegar: If you don’t have rice vinegar you can use any mild vinegar instead, e.g. white wine vinegar.